telerik/blazor-docs/components/combobox/overview.md

 * `Class` - the CSS class that will be rendered on the main wrapping element of the combobox.

-* `PopupClass` - additional CSS class to customize the appearance of the ComboBox's dropdown.

 * `ClearButton` - whether the user will have the option to clear the selected value.
 When it is clicked, the `Value` will be updated to `default(TValue)`, so there must be no item in the `Data` that has such a `Value`.
 For example, if `TValue` is `int`, clearing the value will lead to a `0` `Value`, so if there is an Item with `0` in its `ValueField` - issues may arise with its selection.
 This feature can often go together with `AllowCustom`.